 Situated in London's media neighborhood just north of Soho, this former dental hospital now contains 52 individually designed rooms, including loft and penthouse suites.
 The huge, comfortable beds and trademark polished granite and oak bathrooms are suitably indulgent, and some rooms have luxuriously high ceilings.

-Tip: if you can afford it, go for one of the split-level loft suites.
+If you can afford it, go for one of the split-level loft suites.
 Among other things they feature TVs in the bathroom.

-Tip: Arosfa has only 15 rooms, so book early.
+The Arosfa has only 15 rooms, so book early.

 Located in a quiet area a short distance from the Barbican, St. Paul's, Holborn and the City, the Rookery is characterized by open fires, Georgian detailing, wonky floors and bulging bookshelves.
 There's an honesty bar downstairs, a tiny garden terrace for the summer, 33 double rooms and two singles.